top of page

 It is possible to have a negative score in a round, but your total score for the whole game cannot go below zero.
 At the end of each round, the next player clockwise becomes the new dealer.
 You will play as many rounds as there are players.
 At the end, the player with the most points is the winner.

 Now for the anomalies!
 When working out who played the most powerful card, the three lowest cards in each suit have special effects.
 You can see these on the cards.
 If you play a zero, you must remove the highest printed face value card currently in that trick.
 This happens straight away as you play the zero, so the trick still keeps the same number of cards.
 If you play a one, it normally counts as one.
 But if there is an eleven in the same trick, your one beats the eleven.
 If you play a two, it normally counts as two.
 But if there is a ten in the same trick, your two beats the ten.
-These again are shown on the card in what I believe, is a soon to be updated icon as the rules develop.
+These again are shown on the card in a clear way so you wont forget as you play them.

 Is It Fun?
 Quantum Tricks Card Game Preview